jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_llm.md

 Note that the code snippet provided is incomplete and lacks the necessary import statements and class definition.

 ### Method **`values`** Overview
-The method "values" is a function that belongs to a class and returns a list of torch.nn.Module objects.
-It is used to retrieve all the values stored in the "obj" attribute of the class.
+The method "values" is defined within a class and takes no arguments.
+It returns a list of torch.nn.Module objects.

+This method is used to retrieve all the values stored in the "obj" attribute of the class.
 The "obj" attribute is expected to be a dictionary-like object that contains torch.nn.Module objects as its values.
-This method allows accessing and manipulating these values in a convenient way.
+By calling this method, all the values stored in "obj" are extracted and returned as a list.

 #### **Method Details**
 The given code is a method definition in a Python class.
 It defines a method named "values" that takes in a parameter named "self" (which refers to the instance of the class) and returns a list of torch.nn.Module objects.